MobileDeviceForensics/EviHunter/README.md

   - Dynamic paths: The path tag <intent> is used whenever EviHunter cannot statically parse the exact data (string) from the ICC bundles.

   ## Publication
-  [EviHunter: Identifying Digital Evidence in the Permanent Storage of Android Devices via Static Analysis](https://www.iastate.edu), Chris Chao-Chun Cheng, Chen Shi, Neil Zhenqiang Gong, Yong Guan, ACM Conference on Computer and Communications Security (CCS), 2018
+  Chris Chao-Chun Cheng, Chen Shi, Neil Zhenqiang Gong, and Yong Guan.
+"EviHunter: Identifying Digital Evidence in the Permanent Storage of Android Devices via Static Analysis".
+In ACM Conference on Computer and Communications Security (CCS), 2018.

   ## Contacts